wolfgangasdf/wimageviewer/README.md

 # Introduction

-WIMageViewer is an image/photo viewer for myself, it does this:
+WIMageViewer is an image/photo viewer, it does this:

 * Quick folders: Move/copy current image to one of the quick folders, easily changable.
 * Show geolocation in infos